At home

 Who decides the amount of child support?

-The amount of child support is set either by joint agreement – and approval of KESB or the court – or by the court or KESB.
+The amount of child maintenance is determined either by a joint agreement between the parents – and corresponding approval by KESB – or by the court.

-Child support includes the care and upbringing of a child and cash payments to cover the costs of care, upbringing, and education, as well as for required protective measures.
+Child maintenance includes the care and upbringing of a child on the one hand and monetary payments to cover various costs on the other – such as those for:

 • Teaser Image